PromptSail/prompt_sail/docs/_docs/10-Input-output-proxy.md

 where:
 * **tags** is a comma-separated list of tags.
 This is optional and can be used to tag a transaction eg. with a specific user_id, department_name, prompting_technique etc. Tags can help you filter and analyze transactions in the UI.
-* **target_path** is required in proxy url when tags are added to it and is used for capturing target path of particular requests.
-If you send requests by Python libraries, target_path should be empty (like this: /target_path=).
-In such cases it will be filled by external python packages (eg. Langchain, OpenAI).
+* **target_path** is required in proxy url when tags are added to it and is used for capturing the target path of particular requests.
+If you send requests by Python libraries, target_path should be empty (like this: target_path=).
+In such cases, it will be filled by external Python packages (eg. Langchain, OpenAI).

-Proxy on your behalf make a call to the configured AI API and log the request and response data in the database.
+Proxy on your behalf makes a call to the configured AI API and log the request and response data in the database.

 Transaction object is created with the following fields: